NyronW/MinimalEndpoints/README.md

 * RoutePrefixOverride: This property is used to override the default route prefix, if it was configured at startup.
 * Filters: Use this property to add filters to all endpoints.
 Only the ProducesResponseType attribute is currently supported for global filters

 You can improve your endpoint documentation by using comments to enrich the Swagger UI.
 You can follow the instructions from [this](https://code-maze.com/swagger-ui-asp-net-core-web-api/) blog to implement cooment support.
+MinimalEndpoints uses a custom attribute [HandlerMethod] to identify the actual method that contains the API logic.
+This attribute is on abstract method on the base classes so you do not need to add it to the endpoint method on inherited classes, however, you need to a it to the endpoint method of classes that directly implements the IEndpoint interface.